Cellular and Molecular Pharmacology and Physiology graduate program handbook

 - Human Subjects or Vertebrate Animals (as appropriate) (3 pages)

-The topic must be approved by the Advisory/Examining Committee before the student begins writing.
-It can be an extension of the student's current research problem if it represents a significant advance or novel approach to the problem.
+The topic must be approved by the Advisory Committee before the student begins writing.
+The written proposal can be an extension of the student's current research problem if it represents a significant advance or novel approach to the problem.
 It cannot be the same as a research project described in any grant submitted by the advisor or collaborators.
-Resources that may be consulted include the library, PubMed, the Advisory / Examining Committee, other researchers and other students.
+Resources that may be consulted include the library, PubMed, the Advisory Committee, other researchers, and other students.
 The finished document must be the student’s own work.
 The proposal should be sent out to the examining committee at least two weeks prior to the date of the comprehensive examination to allow time for the committee to evaluate the proposal.

-The student's doctoral committee will formally examine the student orally on the grant.
-If the grant proposal is not considered acceptable, a revised grant proposal will be due two months from the date of the first examination.
-If the student fails the second examination he or she will be dropped from the program.
+The student's Advisory Committee will formally examine the student orally on the written proposal.
+If the proposal is not considered acceptable, a revised proposal will be due two months from the date of the first examination.
+If the student fails the second examination they will be recommended to be dismissed from the program.
 This exercise is viewed as an important component of the student's training and education.
-To pass the exercise, students will need to be well-versed in the current literature in their field, and be able to formulate and defend their research plan and methodology.
-Students will also be expected to answer questions about the principles and factual basis of the research being proposed as well as any principles and facts of biomedical science that the committee feels the student should know to advance to candidacy.
-This exam will introduce the student to the style, complexities and nuances of the grant proposal process and will begin to develop those skills necessary for obtaining extramural research grants and for defending their ideas before other scientists.
+To pass the exercise, students will need to be well‑versed in the current literature in their field and able to formulate and defend their research plan and methodology.
+Students will also be expected to answer questions about the principles and factual basis of the research proposed as well as any principles and facts of biomedical science that the committee feels the student should know to advance to candidacy.
+This exam will introduce the student to the style, complexities and nuances of the grant proposal process and will begin to develop skills necessary for obtaining extramural research grants and defending their ideas before other scientists.

-In order for a student to pass the Qualifying Exam, the Advisory/ Evaluation Committee must reach a consensus that the student has written an acceptable proposal and performed satisfactorily in the oral examination.
+For a student to pass the Qualifying Exam, the Advisory/Examining Committee must reach a consensus that the student has written an acceptable proposal and performed satisfactorily in the oral examination.
 This consensus will be provided to the Program Director.
-If the Committee cannot reach such a consensus, they may offer the student the opportunity to revise the written proposal, to repeat the oral examination, or both within a period determined by the Committee.
-Alternatively the Committee will provide the Program Director with a written summary of the student’s performance in Qualifying Exam, course and research work and a recommendation that the student be dismissed from the Ph.D. program.
-The Program Director and Advisory/ Evaluation Committee will decide if the student’s work merits awarding a Master’s Degree or if the student should be dismissed from the CMPP Graduate Program.
+If the Committee cannot reach such a consensus, they may offer the student the opportunity to revise the written proposal, to repeat the oral examination, or both within a period determined by the Committee, not to exceed two months after the Qualifying Exam.
+Alternatively, the Committee will provide the Program Director with a written summary of the student’s performance in the Qualifying Exam, course and research work and a recommendation that the student be dismissed from the Ph.D. program.
+The Program Director and Advisory Committee will decide if the student’s work merits awarding a master’s degree or if the student should be dismissed from the CMPP Graduate Program.
 The final decision will be forwarded to the Graduate School.
-Per Graduate School policy, students cannot continue in the CMPP Ph.D. program without passing the Qualifying Exam.
+Students cannot continue in the CMPP Ph.D. program without passing the Qualifying Exam.

 The format of the dissertation must meet the requirements of the Graduate School.
-If a student has first author publications accepted in refereed journals, the student may solicit the committee to use these publications together with an appropriate introductory chapter in lieu of the standard dissertation format.
-The committee may determine that additional chapters are required along with the published papers.
-The thesis should be sent out to the examining committee at least four weeks prior to the date of the thesis defense.
+If a student has first author publications accepted in refereed journals, the student may solicit the Advisory Committee to use these publications together with an appropriate introductory chapter in lieu of the standard dissertation format.
+The Advisory Committee may determine that additional chapters are required along with the published papers.
+The dissertation should be sent out to the Advisory Committee at least four weeks prior to the date of the thesis defense.

 - Thesis Final Review Approval Form